NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/assassin-vine-wine-aged.md

 license: "ORC"
 identify:
 description: "Crafting wine from assassin vine berries is a dangerous process, but the resulting ruby-red drink is rich and heady.
 Alchemical reagents added during fermentation concentrate the vine's connection to its environment and impart them onto the imbiber. "
-powerTitle: "Effect"
+powerTitle1: "Effect"
-actionEconomy: 1
+actionEconomy1: 1
 type: ([[interact]])
 frequency:
-trigger:
+trigger1:
-mechanics: "For 1 minute after drinking a glass of assassin vine wine, you have tremorsense at a range of 30 feet.
+mechanics1: "For 1 minute after drinking a glass of assassin vine wine, you have tremorsense at a range of 30 feet.
 Assassin vine wine that has been aged for several years—or artificially aged with alchemy—develops both a greater complexity of flavor and a stronger connection to an assassin vine's bond with nature.
 When you drink the wine, vegetation in a 20-foot emanation around you begins to writhe, becoming difficult terrain until the start of your next turn."
 powerTitle2:
 actionEconomy2:
 type2: